ZhongRuoyu/VivianBalakrishnan.github.io/_posts/2017-11-28-on-marriage-and-happiness.md

       <blockquote cite="https://www.facebook.com/Vivian.Balakrishnan.Sg/videos/10154830046376207/">
         <a href="https://www.facebook.com/Vivian.Balakrishnan.Sg/videos/10154830046376207/">How to Share With Just Friends</a>
         <p>How to share with just friends.</p>
-        Posted by <a href="https://www.facebook.com/vivian.balakrishnan.sg/">Vivian Balakrishnan</a> on Friday, December 5, 2014
+        Posted by <a href="https://www.facebook.com/vivian.balakrishnan.sg/">Vivian Balakrishnan</a>
       </blockquote>
     </div>
   </div>